layrjs/layr/docs/introduction/web-app.md

 The `Guestbook` component is the core of the application.
 It contains an attribute (`existingMessages`) to keep track of the displayed messages, and it provides a couple of views (`Home()`, `MessageList()`, and `MessageCreator()`) to display the whole application.

-At the very beginning of the class, the [`@provide()`](https://liaison.dev/docs/v1/reference/component#provide-decorator) decorator is used to make the `Guestbook` component aware of the `Message` component.
-Doing so allows us to specify the `'Message'` type as a parameter of the [`@attribute()`](https://liaison.dev/docs/v1/reference/component#attribute-decorator) decorator to define the `existingMessages` attribute.
+At the very beginning of the class, the [`@provide()`](https://layrjs.com/docs/v1/reference/component#provide-decorator) decorator is used to make the `Guestbook` component aware of the `Message` component.
+Doing so allows us to specify the `'Message'` type as a parameter of the [`@attribute()`](https://layrjs.com/docs/v1/reference/component#attribute-decorator) decorator to define the `existingMessages` attribute.

-Another benefit of using the [`@provide()`](https://liaison.dev/docs/v1/reference/component#provide-decorator) decorator is that we can access the `Message` component through `this.Message` from any `Guestbook`'s class method (or through `this.constructor.Message` from any instance method), and doing so brings a lot of advantages.
+Another benefit of using the [`@provide()`](https://layrjs.com/docs/v1/reference/component#provide-decorator) decorator is that we can access the `Message` component through `this.Message` from any `Guestbook`'s class method (or through `this.constructor.Message` from any instance method), and doing so brings a lot of advantages.
 First, it is a good practice to reduce the direct references to an external component as much as possible.
-Second, accessing a component through a reference that is managed by the [`@provide()`](https://liaison.dev/docs/v1/reference/component#provide-decorator) decorator enables some unique Liaison's features such as [component forking](https://liaison.dev/docs/v1/reference/component?language=js#forking).
+Second, accessing a component through a reference that is managed by the [`@provide()`](https://layrjs.com/docs/v1/reference/component#provide-decorator) decorator enables some unique Layr's features such as [component forking](https://layrjs.com/docs/v1/reference/component?language=js#forking).

 ###### `Home()` View